bobschrag/token-matcher/README.md

 ground assertions in a database.

-The matcher is recursive and has not been architected to support `trampoline`---it backtracks via Clojure `or` rather than by passing a continuation (the way clolog does).
-As such, feasible match length is bounded by Clojure stack limit.
+The matcher is recursive and has not been architected to support `trampoline`---it backtracks via Clojure `or`, not by passing a continuation (the way clolog does).
+As such, feasible match length is bounded by the Clojure stack limit.

 ## License